n8fr8/Unveillance/README.md

 Config:

-There are 3 config files that must be modified.
-Those are located in:
+The config file must be modified.
+It is located in:

     /conf/conf.py
-    /packages/j3m/conf/conf.properties
-    /packages/j3m/conf/ubuntu.properties

-They're pretty well documented, but there is no setup wizard yet.
+It's pretty well documented, but there is no setup wizard yet.
 Subsequent versions of this package will probably make that easier.

 Authentication: